-Step 2: GET User to check ID Score .
+Step 2: GET User to check Trust Level .

-id_score).
-If you are opening accounts for business or joint account users, please note that each base document has an ID Score value associated with it.
+trust_level).
+If you are opening accounts for business or joint account users, please note that each base document has an ID Score value and Trust Level associated with it.

 After ID Score has been added in your MSA (Master Services Agreement), we will follow the following steps:

-We will analyze your platform’s activity and make ID Score Recommendations for all three Risk Appetites.
+We will analyze your platform’s activity and make KYC Recommendations for all three trust score values.

-Based on which ID Score Threshold you pick, we will program that for you in your Sandbox environment.
+Once we agree on a KYC workflow, we will program that for you in your Sandbox environment.

 You will then, Integrate with our API for ID Score.